|Carina Nebula [Courtesy NASA]

 Some notable transitional fossils

 Many other examples could be listed.
-Several hundred transitional fossils are listed in [Hunt1997], yet even this is only a partial collection and is now 15 years out of date.
+Several hundred transitional fossils are listed in [Hunt1997], yet even this is only a partial collection and is now more than 20 years out of date.
 For instance, the Tiktaalik fossil, among many others, was not known at the time this list was prepared and thus is not included.
 Mark Issak's book lists numerous examples of transitional fossils [Isaak2007, pg.
 113-118].
-Donald Prothero's book Evolution: What the Fossils Say and Why It Matters includes a very nice recent treatment of this general topic, including mention of numerous transitional fossils with lovely illustrations [Prothero2007].
-Another good recent reference is Daniel Fairbank's book Evolving: The Human Question and Why It Matters, which describes in some detail how many details of human anatomy, ranging from our eyes to our arms and feet, have their precursors in the fossil record [Fairbanks2012].
-A nice summary of some ongoing research in this arena is available in a February 2013 New Scientist article [Hecht2013].
+At the present time, perhaps the best single reference for fossils, and counters to creationist-intelligent design claims about fossils, is Donald Prothero's book Evolution: What the Fossils Say and Why It Matters.
+It includes a very nice recent treatment of this general topic, including mention of numerous transitional fossils with many lovely illustrations, some in color [Prothero2007].
+One other good recent reference is Daniel Fairbank's book Evolving: The Human Question and Why It Matters, which describes in some detail how many details of human anatomy, ranging from our eyes to our arms and feet, have their precursors in the fossil record [Fairbanks2012].
+A good summary of some ongoing research in this arena is available in a February 2013 New Scientist article [Hecht2013].

 - Original multicellular life.
 Some creationists have questioned whether there was any advanced, multicellular life before the "Cambrian explosion" approximately 600 million years ago.
 Creationist Henry Morris, for example, asserts, "There is obviously a tremendous gap between one-celled microorganisms and the high complexity and variety of the many invertebrate phyla of the Cambrian.
 If the former evolved into the latter, it seems impossible that no transitional forms between any of them would ever be preserved or found."
 [Morris2000, pg.
 81].
 While early multicellular creatures did not have any bony structures, and thus did not leave significant fossils, numerous lines of evidence point to the existence of such organisms well before the Cambrian explosion of 600 Myr ago.
 One particularly striking recent discovery was announced by some researchers in Gabon (on the east coast of Africa) in June 2010.
 They found more than 250 multicellular specimens in an excellent state of preservation, which they were able to date, using some very sophisticated state-of-the-art equipment, as 2.1 billion years old [SD2010].
 Also, in August 2010 a team of researchers from Princeton University discovered some pre-Cambrian sponges in Australia that have been dated to 640 million years ago, which makes them the oldest known animal fossils [ODonoghue2010].